FoundationDB/fdb-kubernetes-operator/docs/user_manual.md

 The default strategy is to do a rolling bounce, where at most one fault domain is bounced at a time.
 While a pod is being recreated, it is unavailable, so this will degrade the availability fault tolerance for the cluster.
 The operator will ensure that pods are not deleted unless the cluster is at full fault tolerance, so if all goes well this will not create an availability loss for clients.

 Deleting a pod may cause it to come back with a different IP address.
-If the process was serving as a coordinator, the coordinator will be considered unavailable when it comes back up.
-The operator will detect this condition after creating the new pod, and will change the coordinators automatically to ensure that we regain fault tolerance.
+If the process was serving as a coordinator, the coordinator will still be considered unavailable after the replaced pod starts.
+The operator will detect this condition, and will change the coordinators automatically to ensure that we regain fault tolerance.

 The other strategy you can use is to do a migration, where we replace all of the instances in the cluster.
 If you want to opt in to this strategy, you can set the field `updatePodsByReplacement` in the cluster spec to `true`.
 This strategy will temporarily use more resources, and requires moving all of the data to a new set of pods, but it will not degrade fault tolerance, and will require fewer recoveries and coordinator changes.